marcopeg/marcopeg.github.io/content/posts/2019/docker-vacuum.md

 ## Who Needs Docker Vacuum?

-### CapRover users:
+### CapRover:

-I'm using [CapRover](https://caprover.com/) to manage some small servers.
+I'm using [CapRover](https://caprover.com/) to manage some small servers, and I love it.

 Although it does a wonderful job in running apps and basic deployment automation, it lacks the ability to clean up after himself.

 > So if you deploy a lot on CapRover,
 > be perpared to see your disk usage grow fast.

-I run DockerVacuum as a CapRover app and that enables fine-grained control of how to clean up my system and still be able to quickly revert a deployment.
+I run _Docker Vacuum_ as a CapRover app and that enables fine-grained control of how to clean up my system and still be able to quickly revert a deployment.

-### DockerCompose users:
+### DockerCompose:

 On other instances I use `docker-compose` to run my projects.